Rose-STL-Lab/DIVE/README.md

 A qualitative example of the expected results after 600 epochs (about 100k iterations) is:
 <img src="example_image_varying_MNIST.png" width="800px"/>

+Expected quantitative results can be found in the paper.
+For Scenario 1, change crop_size and set the flag use_crop_size to True in the config.py file.

 After setting up the environment, we can train and test the code with:
 ```